Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Conclusions

 \section{Conclusions}

-In this work, we propose Deblur4DGS, the first 4D Gaussian Splatting framework to reconstruct a high-quality 4D model from blurry monocular video.
-In particular, with the explicit motion trajectory modeling based on 3D Gaussian Splatting, we propose to transform the challenging continuous dynamic representation estimation within an exposure time into the exposure time estimation, where a series of regularizations are suggested to tackle the under-constrained optimization.
+In this work, we propose Deblur4DGS, a 4D Gaussian Splatting framework to reconstruct a high-quality 4D model from blurry monocular video.
+In particular, with the explicit motion trajectory modeling, we propose to transform the challenging continuous dynamic representation estimation within an exposure time into the exposure time estimation, where a series of regularizations are suggested to tackle the under-constrained optimization.
 Besides, a blur-aware variable canonical Gaussians is present to represent objects with large motion better.
 Beyond novel-view synthesis, Deblur4DGS can improve blurry video quality from multiple perspectives, including deblurring, frame interpolation, and video stabilization.
 Extensive results show Deblur4DGS outperforms state-of-the-art 4D reconstruction methods.